ioBroker/dm-utils/README.md

 ### `handleInstanceAction(actionId: string, context: ActionContext)

-This method is called when to user clicks on an action (i.e. button) for an adapter instance.
+This method is called when to user clicks on an action (i.e., button) for an adapter instance.

 The parameters of this method are:
 - `actionId` (string): the `id` that was given in `getInstanceInfo()` --> `actions[].id`